 Robert Wise's The Haunting (1963) is a near-perfect (in every sense) example of this trope.
 We hear rhythmic thumping and pounding several times in the film, and one character realizes that something was holding her hand a moment ago, and there is a creepy moment where a door softens and bulges as something on the other side tries to get in.
 But it is never revealed who or what is stalking the characters.
 The film is a guaranteed way to give yourself nightmares.
 (The book that serves as inspiration, Shirley Jackson's The Haunting of Hill House, does the exact same thing.)

-In Dark City, arguably the most nerve-wracking bit of the movie is when John wakes up in the eerie hotel bathroom.
+In Dark City, there's the moment when John wakes up in the eerie hotel bathroom.
 Hell, the city's unreal, dark, gloomy atmosphere never gives anyone a moment of respite.

-Tremors did this very effectively during the first part of the film.
-All we saw of the Graboids (if we were shown anything) were surface undulations as they moved.
-Most of the time there was little hint at lurking danger, and the attack scenes were viscerally frightening because we couldn't see the subterranean monsters that were attacking.
-When the Graboids eventually revealed themselves, though, it made them only a little less scary.
+Tremors does this during the first part of the film.
+All that is seen of the Graboids are surface undulations as they move.
+Most of the time there is little hint at lurking danger, and the attack scenes are viscerally frightening because the subterranean monsters that are attacking can't be seen.
+When the Graboids eventually reveal themselves, though, it makes them only a little less scary.

 The first Resident Evil builds atmosphere and suspense early on.
 As the lead and the soldiers are making their way into the facility, there are just few enough hints of how bad things are to keep it creepy.
 Then, the lasers and zombies show up and the movie turns into an action film.